Metal079/GraalOnline-ChatBot/README.md

 # To do

-*Add much more dialoge options
+*Add much more dialogue options

 *Add number 9 as a way to go back one level.